equalsraf/kabal/README.md

    buttons to switch and disable notifications
 4. The mouse wheel can be used to scroll through notifications

-# Other stuff

-- Kabal keeps a log file of past notifications in $HOME/.kabal/log.
-- There is also a config file in $HOME/.kabal/config - but there aren't many options yet, other than the widget position

 # TODO

 * Configurable Widget position [Works, but we need a GUI for this]
 * Settings in the notification widget

+# Configuration options

+Kabal will read settings from $HOME/.kabal/config - but there aren't many options yet, other than the widget position.
+Here are some configuration the default settings

+    log = /home/user/.kabal/log
+    trunclog = true
+    x = 10
+    y = 10
+    corner = topleft
+    mintime = 7000